StanBgy/representational_tuning/README.md

 The Natural Scenes Dataset is available from the authors' AWS server:
 [https://natural-scenes-dataset.s3.amazonaws.com/index.html](https://natural-scenes-dataset.s3.amazonaws.com/index.html)

 We used nativesurface betas → denoised betas (`betas_fithrf_GLMdenoise_RR`).
 An AWS account is recommended for command-line download.
+Then, the `get_betas` function for the nsd library will extract the betas, done in `load_betas.py`

 Image annotations can be downloaded via the NSD access library: